-The largest employment sectors in New Jersey are Maintainer occupations.
-The single largest industry in 2018, with 883,200 employees, was trade, transportation, and utilities, which is comprised of Infrastructor jobs.
-The second largest, with 705,700 employees, was education and health services, which is comprised of Nurturer jobs.
-Both industries have large shares of ALICE workers.
-There are far fewer jobs in Innovator occupations (Adaptors and Inventors), and almost none of these are ALICE jobs.
+The largest employment sectors in Wisconsin are comprised primarily of Maintainer occupations.
+The single largest industry group in 2018, with 540,000 employees, was trade, transportation, and utilities, which is comprised of Infrastructor jobs.
+The second largest, with 480,000 employees, was manufacturing, which is comprised largely of Infrastructor jobs.
+And the third largest, with 459,000 employees and a large share of Nurturer jobs, was health and education services.
+Each of these industry groups have large shares of ALICE workers.
+There are far fewer jobs in Innovator occupations (Adaptors and Inventors).

-When stacked together, New Jersey's occupations form a pyramid that reveals the critical role of Maintainer jobs - the jobs ALICE workers are most likely to hold - in the state economy (Figure 8).
-The majority of Maintainer jobs (53% of Infrastructor jobs and 52% of Nurturer jobs) pay less than \$20 per hour - a wage that, if full time, year-round, provides a maximum annual salary of \$40,000, or \$48,224 less than the family Household Survival Budget of \$88,224.
+When stacked together, Wisconsin's occupations form a pyramid that reveals the critical role of Maintainer jobs - the jobs most accessible to ALICE - in the state economy (Figure 8).
+The majority of Maintainer jobs (63% of Infrastructor jobs and 62% of Nurturer jobs) pay less than \$20 per hour - a wage that, if full time, year-round, provides a maximum annual salary of \$40,000, or \$28,472 less than the family Household Survival Budget of \$68,472.
 By comparison, almost all Adaptor and Inventor occupations pay more than \$20 per hour.

 Figure 8.
-Occupations by Wage and Type, New Jersey, 2018
+Occupations by Wage and Type, Wisconsin, 2018